 St. John of the Cross, a medieval Spanish mystic, went through a period of several months in which he was detained and tortured by the Catholic Church.
-From that experience he coined the phrase “dark night of the soul” to describe a time in which a person experiences the very foundation of their existence as being in turmoil; all they have accomplished seems like dust in the wind; and the purpose of life is called into question.
+From that experience he coined the phrase “dark night of the soul” to describe a time in which a person experiences challenges to the very foundation of their existence; all they have accomplished seems like dust in the wind; and the purpose of life is called into question.

-We experience these times at different points in life, and for different durations of time.
-For some a dark night occurs in the wake of specific substantial loss – the loss of a career, the dissolution of a marriage, the death of a loved one, the loss of health.
-For others it may arise out of no specific event but seems to come from general and persistent life circumstances.
+We experience these times at different points in life and for different durations.
+For some a dark night occurs in the wake of substantial loss – the loss of a career, the dissolution of a marriage, the death of a loved one, the loss of health.
+For others it can arise from more general, persistent life circumstances.

 The dark night heralds in a shift in consciousness and way of relating to life that is not a surface remodeling but more akin to geological change.
 Think earthquakes, volcanic eruptions, and hurricanes.
 A shift in the very ground of existence.